Navigating Elder Law & Medi-Cal: A Step-by-Step Guide for San Diego Families

 Why Work With Leo Law Office

 At Leo Law Office, APLC, we combine in-depth knowledge of California elder law with a personalized approach for every client.
-Attorney Shawn Leo brings years of high-level legal experience, ensuring your plan is both legally sound and tailored to your family’s needs.
+Attorney Shawn Leo brings years of high-level legal experience, helping ensure your plan complies with applicable law and reflects your family’s specific goals.

-Our goal is to give you peace of mind—knowing your loved one’s care and your family’s financial security are protected.
+Our goal is to provide clarity and confidence as you plan for your loved one’s care and your family’s financial future.

 Take the First Step Today

 If you or a loved one may need long-term care, now is the time to prepare.
-The right plan can mean the difference between losing everything to care costs and preserving your family’s legacy.
+The right plan may significantly impact how care costs and assets are addressed under California law.

-Schedule a confidential consultation with Leo Law Office today to begin your step-by-step Medi-Cal and elder law plan.
+Schedule a confidential consultation with Leo Law Office today to discuss your elder law and Medi-Cal planning options.